-Lexmark Accessibility Solution Users can create job tickets with their computer or smartphone while using assistive technology, such as the JAWS® screen reader.
-When they enter a shortcut on the printer's accessible numpad, their job is released.
+Lexmark accessibility solution Users can create job tickets with their computer or smartphone while using assistive technology, such as the JAWS® screen reader.

-Accessible height and reach Applying universal design principles helps accommodate the height, reach and force needs of all users.
+Accessible height and reach Applying universal design prin- Users with limited vision can ciples helps accommodate the height, reach and force needs of all users.

-Magnification Users with limited vision can magnify the user interface display by 200%.
+Magnification magnify the user interface display by 200%.